necodeIT/flutter_single_instance/README.md

 ## Web and other unsupported platforms

 You can safely use this package in web and other unsupported platforms.
 It will always return `true` for `isFirstInstance` method.

+## Limitations

+Currently this package does not provide a way to bring the existing instance to the front.
+If you have any ideas on how to achieve this, please open an issue or a pull request.